Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Main Method

 \section{Main Method}

-Pan-sharpening is a kind of image restoration task that aims to construct an HRMS image $\X\in\R^{H\times W\times S}$ from observed LRMS image $\Y\in\R^{h\times w\times S}$ and PAN image $P\in\R^{H\times W}$.
-The LRMS image $\Y$ has lower spatial resolution compared with the HRMS image $\X$.
-Usually, it is assumed that the LRMS image is blurred and downsampled by the HRMS image, which can be formulated as follows
+Pansharpening is a kind of image restoration task that aims to construct an HRHS image $\X\in\R^{H\times W\times S}$ from the observed LRHS image $\Y\in\R^{h\times w\times S}$ and the PAN image $P\in\R^{H\times W}$.
+The LRHS image $\Y$ has lower spatial resolution compared with the HRHS image $\X$.
+Usually, it is assumed that the LRHS image is blurred and downsampled by the HRHS image \cite{HySure}\cite{CNMF}, which can be formulated as follows

 The operator $\Down$ and $\Blur$ represent downsampling and blurring in the spatial dimension, respectively.
-The process of downsampling and blurring mainly damages the spatial structure of HRMS while maintaining its spectral information.
-The relationship between the HRMS image and PAN image has several descriptions.
-A common one of them is that the PAN image can be linearly represented by the HRMS image along the spectral dimension \cite{P+XS}\cite{The-fusion-of-panchromatic-and-multispectral-remote-sensing-images-via-tensor-based-sparse-modeling-and-hyper-Laplacian-prior}\cite{An-interpretable-unsupervised-unrolling-network-for-hyperspectral-pansharpening}, which can be written as
+The process of downsampling and blurring mainly damages the spatial structure of the HRHS image while maintaining its spectral information.
+The relationship between the HRHS image and the PAN image has several descriptions.
+A common one of them is that the PAN image can be linearly represented by the HRHS image along the spectral dimension \cite{P+XS}\cite{The-fusion-of-panchromatic-and-multispectral-remote-sensing-images-via-tensor-based-sparse-modeling-and-hyper-Laplacian-prior}\cite{An-interpretable-unsupervised-unrolling-network-for-hyperspectral-pansharpening}, which can be written as

-``$\sr\in\R^{1\times S}$" represents the spectral response vector, ``$\times_3$" means the third mode tensor multiplication.
-We adopt this linear relationship in this work.